MarceloArro/sandbox/README.md

 ![ITEM MOD type](docs/images/tuto36.png)

+-CREATE: This one is temporary, I am not sure is entirely required.
+It will create a hidden property in the Actor, with the default value specified.

 -ROLL: Every roll can have one or more Roll IDs.
 A Roll ID is a word, a key (no spaces then), and you can define it within the roll expression or by using the roll options input field called Roll ID.
 With this MOD you modify every Roll with a specific Roll ID with a value.
 When to use this?
 For example, again D&D, you would have a cItem called Rage, with the group Trait, and within this you could add a ROLL MOD that would add the Rage Damage value to every roll with a Roll ID of "melee_attack" or whatever you want to ID the melee attacks rolls in your system.
 For example, on Savage world you could create a cItem called Wild Attack, with the group Combat Option, and as MOD a ROLL that would add +2 to rolls with the ID "fighting" and "damge" or whatever you want to call them.
 So before setting ROLL MODs make sure you have an idea of the roll IDs you need on your system.
 In general, before start MODding, have a think of the structure.

+- LIST: This cItem can add or remove list options.
+To do that, simply choose between INCLUDE or REMOVE.
+Then in the Attribute Key field type in the key of the List property you want modified.
+Finally, in the VALUE field and separated by commas type in the values you want included or removed.

 As MODs interact directly with the Actor and change it's attributes, you need to have an idea of the final attributes (created by Properties as we have seen before) before you create one.
 For example, if your cItem MOD increases the attribute "strength", it's not going to work unless that attribute has already been created by the character sheet (through a Property on a Template Actor, as explained before).
 Remember that a cItem is only displayed on a Table in a character sheet!

+You might have seen the Has Icon, Always On, and Icon Path options on the MOD Tab.
+There is a Module I have created that lets you add icons to the actor tokens based on the cItems they have.
+For now, only on my Patreon, but soon to be published.

 One last thing, you can use roll expressions when setting values of a Mod.
 What is that?
 Comping up next...
 But as an example: